Hot accretion onto spiral galaxies: the origin of extended and warped HI discs: Simulation Results

 \subsection{Tracking the accretion flow}

 In this subsection, we analyse the accretion flow and warp formation from a Lagrangian viewpoint, complementing the Eulerian viewpoint explored in the previous subsection.
 To this end, we track gas resolution elements that form the accretion flow in a manner similar to \cite{hafenHotmodeAccretionPhysics2022} and \cite{sternAccretionDiskGalaxies2024}.
+We note that there is no refinement scheme in our simulations, so resolution elements preserve their identity throughout the simulation.

-We choose resolution elements that start within a $2\kpc$-thick spherical shell centred at $r_0=40\kpc$ at $t_0 = 300\,{\rm Myr}$ and are subsequently accreted onto the galaxy at any time up to $t_\mathrm{accreted, max} = 1.5\,{\rm Gyr}$.
-Here, `accreted' implies that the gas has cooled below $T\lesssim 10^5\mathrm{K}$ by $t_\mathrm{accreted, max}$ and remains cool, potentially forming a star particle.
-This results in $1895$ tracks for the fiducial $\thetam=30^\circ$ simulation.
-For each track, we mark the time $t_{\tfive}$ when the gas cools to $T=10^5\K$, and measure times in the track relative to $t_{\tfive}$.
-We note that there is no refinement scheme in our simulations, so resolution elements preserve their identity throughout the simulation time.
+We track resolution elements that start within a $2\kpc$-thick spherical shell centred at $r_0=40\kpc$ at $t_0 = 2000\,{\rm Myr}$.
+Of these, $\sim 96\%$ are subsequently accreted onto the galaxy at any time up to the end of the simulation at $t=8000\,{\rm Myr}$, where `accreted' implies that the gas has cooled below $T\lesssim 10^5\mathrm{K}$ and either remains cool or forms a star particle.
+This results in $2225$ tracks for the fiducial $\thetam=30^\circ$ simulation.
+For each track, we identify the time $t_{\tfive}$ when the gas cools to $T=10^5\K$, and measure times in the track relative to $t_{\tfive}$.
+Other quantities at this time are marked with a subscript `$\tfive$', e.g.\ $R_{\tfive}$ for the cylindrical radius of the track at $t_{\tfive}$.
+The small minority of tracks which do not accrete are disregarded.

-Example tracks of accreting gas particles are shown in Figure~\ref{fig:helix}.
-To avoid making the plot too congested, we show only tracks satisfying the following conditions: the gas cools in the halo midplane ($\theta^\prime_{\tfive}$ within $90^\circ\pm10^\circ$) and outside the pre-existing disc $R_{\tfive}>12\kpc$.
-We demonstrate below that most of the accretion satisfies these conditions.
-Red lines plot all tracks with $-15^\circ<\phi(t=\tfive)<15^\circ$ while blue lines plot all tracks with $165^\circ<\phi(t=\tfive)<195^\circ$.
-The median trajectories of each group are plotted with thick lines with borders, where the dashed border corresponds to where the median track is hot and the solid line to where the median track is cool.
+We show two example tracks of accreting resolution elements from the $\thetam=30^\circ$ simulation in Figure~\ref{fig:helix}.
+The tracks are chosen to cool at the average radius of $R_{\tfive}\approx15\kpc$ (see below) and at opposite azimuthal angles of $\phi_{\tfive}=0^\circ$ (red line) and $\phi_{\tfive}=180^\circ$ (blue line).
+The dashed curves correspond to where the gas is hot, and the solid line to where the gas is cool, with circular markers denoting the location of cooling.
+These tracks demonstrate that the hot gas is spiralling in towards the centre and cools along the midplane of the hot CGM.